luciafdeza/DreamAnalysisProject/README.md

     - 3.1 **Text Preprocessing Pipeline**
     - 3.2 **Text Vectorization**
 4. **Task 2.
 Machine Learning**
+    - 4.1 **Classification using Feature Extraction or Selection Techniques**
     - 4.1 **Clustering using Feature Extraction or Selection Techniques**
 5. **Task 3.
 Implementation of a Dashboard**
 6. **Acknowledgement of Authorship**